 9.4 SCHEME TESTING

-The customer or their appointed manufacturer / sub-contractor shall develop test plans as part of the supply agreement, for various phases of the project.
+The customer or their appointed manufacturer / sub-contractor shall develop test plans, test procedures for various phases of the project.
 These shall reflect the progression of the equipment / systems from as-manufactured to ready for commissioning / energisation.